tenaciousveracity/chinese-translations/daodejing/02-de-jing.md

 -   Thus, nations either can be below to acquiesce, or get acquiesced by being below.
 -
 -   Great nations don’t want to double the number of mouths to feed,
--   Small nations don’t want to get involved in human politics.
+-   Small nations don’t want to get involved in messy politics.
 -
 -   Thus, both desires complement each other, Great nations should act humbly.
 {:.verse}